-3D imaging from underground suggests there is a ship buried, but whether it is the Ark has yet to be revealed.
+3D imaging from underground suggests there is a ship buried, but whether it is the Ark or not has yet to be revealed.

 In 1959, expert cartographer Captain İlhan Durupınar discovered an irregular formation in the mountains of Eastern Turkey that resembles a massive ship.
 For 60 years experts and the faithful have theorized that this is the famed spot of the landing of Noah’s Ark, a notion that has sparked debate in both scientific and religious communities.